Adarsh-Liju/json_validator/README.md

 # JSON VALIDATOR

 A project to validate JSON

-Tech used
-1. Django
-2. Django Rest Framework